MolGAN: An implicit generative model for small molecular graphs: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Luca Falorsi, Tim R. Davidson, Herke van Hoof and Max Welling for helpful discussions and feedback.
-T.K.~is supported by the SAP Innovation Center Network.
+T.K.~is supported by SAP SE Berlin.